 Interviews should weed out people who are not going to be a good fit with your company.
 But the nervewracking situation of a job interview means people are rarely 'themselves', which can make it hard to know which interviewee has the right personality for your business.
-Nina goes on to report the case of one lady her agency placed with a company after an interview process.
+Nina, who works for an employment agency, reports the case of one woman her agency placed with a company after an interview process.

 "The boss came up to her after the first day and asked how she was getting on," she reveals.
-"She said 'I was alright until you turned up, interrupting me all the time.'
+"She said 'I was all right until you turned up, interrupting me all the time.'
 She only lasted a week.
 Her sense of humour just didn't match."